giacomorella/giacomorella.github.io/index.md

 layout: default
 ---

-I am a PhD student in Economics at the University of Siena, Italy (Joint PhD with the Universities of Pisa, and Florence).
+I am a PhD student in Economics at the University of Siena, [Department of Economics and Statistics](https://www.deps.unisi.it/it) (Joint PhD with the Universities of Pisa, and Florence).

 My research focuses on applied macroeconomics.
 In my PhD thesis, I study the interaction of monetary policy with household debt and the aggregate effects of non-financial corporate borrowing.